How to find a lost life insurance policy

 Have a conversation

-Start by talking with your family about your coverage so they’ll know what insurance company you’ve chosen and how to file a claim.
+Start by talking with your family about your coverage so they’ll know what insurer you’ve chosen and how to file a claim.
 Life insurance touches on topics like finances and death which are sensitive for some people, so it’s easy to put off such discussions.
 But it’s also an important conversation since it could make it easier for your beneficiary to file a claim if you died unexpectedly and your loved one needed the coverage as quickly as possible.

-As with any other important financial documents and logins, you should keep life insurance policy and company information in a central, secure and organized location for your partner or beneficiaries.
+As with any other important financial documents and logins, you should keep life insurance policy and information in a central, secure and organized location for your partner or beneficiaries.

 Your preferred method isn’t as important as simply ensuring you have some sort of organized way for your loved ones to easily access accounts and assets if you were to die suddenly.
 And, remember to update your information at least every year.